ncvetan/ncvetan/README.md

 ### Hello!
 My name is Noah Cvetanovski (he/him).

-I primarily program in C++, Python, and JavaScript.
+I primarily program in C++ and Python.
 Outside of code, I also do graphic design and martial arts.

 I'm currently interested in the field of computer graphics, and this is where I've been dedicating my studying :)